zhangssy/PaAt-ViT/README.md

 # PaAt-ViT-Implementation
-Source code for "Land cover classification via circular polarimetric feature representation integrated with the Physics-aware Attention Visual Transformer (PaAt-ViT)" in **International Journal of Applied Earth Observation and Geoinformation**
+Source code for "Land cover classification via circular polarimetric feature representation integrated with the Physics-aware Attention Visual Transformer (PaAt-ViT)"

 The paper can be accessed through：*